-While she’s slaying the screen—and box office records—with Jordan Peele’s Us, Lupita Nyong’o is also slaying zombies in another 2019 horror release, in the uber ridiculous Little Monsters.
-The hilarious Australian horror comedy is a bloody good time, but Nyong’o steals the show once again.
+While she’s slaying the screen—and box office records—with Jordan Peele’s Us, Lupita Nyong’o is also slaying zombies in another 2019 horror release, the uber ridiculous Little Monsters.
+The hilarious Australian horror comedy is a bloody good time, but Nyong’o steals the show again.

-After a rough breakup, Dave (Alexander England) winds up sleeping on his sisters couch, and serving as a poor influence for his young nephew.
+After a rough breakup, Dave (Alexander England) winds up sleeping on his sister’s couch and serving as a poor influence on his young nephew.
 Still holding onto an unlikely rockstar dream, Dave hasn’t done much with his life, aside from excelling at video games.
 His sister forces him to help out in some way, which means playing school chauffeur.
-In doing so, Dave finds himself awestruck by Miss Caroline (Lupita Nyong’o), his nephews angelic kindergarten teacher.
-Without hesitation, Dave offers to chaperone a school trip to a children’s farm, in order to impress her.
+In doing so, Dave finds himself awestruck by Miss Caroline (Lupita Nyong’o), his nephew’s angelic kindergarten teacher.
+Without hesitation, Dave offers to chaperone a school trip to a children’s farm to impress her.

-Little Monsters is currently available for streaming on Hulu.
+Little Monsters is available to stream on Hulu